SIPp/sipp/docs/perftest.rst

 times.
 You can use SIPp's timers (start_rtd, rtd in scenarios and -trace_rtt command line option) to measure those response times.
-The precision of those measures are entirely dependent on the timer_resol parameter (as described in "SIPp's internal scheduling" section).
-You might want to use another "objective" method if you want to measure those response times with a high precision (a tool like `Wireshark`_ will allow you to do so).
+The precision of those measures are entirely dependent on the timer_resol parameter (as described in `SIPp's internal scheduling`_ section).
+You might want to use another "objective" method if you want to measure those response times with a high precision (a tool like Wireshark will allow you to do so).